-Ameraucanas are late egg layers, but they lay a moderate amount of blue eggs.
+Ameraucanas are late egg layers but lay a moderate amount of blue eggs.
 They will lay between 150-200 blue eggs a year.
 That means about 3-4 eggs a week on average.

 Hens don’t mature until about 5-7 months.
 They don’t go broody often.

 Ameraucanas have a pea comb, blue eggs, and white foot bottoms.
 They also have earmuffs and a beard instead of ear tufts.
 That makes their faces look a bit puffy- like they just came from the dentist!

 Tails are carried at a 45-degree angle.
 Their eyes are a reddish bay color.
 Legs and feet are a blue slate to black color.

 There are several color varieties including black, blue, blue wheaten, brown-red, buff, silver, wheaten, and white.
 Their feathering is loose.

 You can usually get them through breeders and a few hatcheries.

 Some local farm supply stores will carry Ameraucanas, but if they are priced like normal chicks, then they aren’t true Ameraucanas but are Easter Eggers with an Ameraucana influence.
 Ameraucana chicks are two to three times the price of a regular egg chick.

 They are easier to breed and hatch than Araucanas and don’t have the high mortality rates of their close cousins.